TIBCOSoftware/snappydata/docs/deployment.md

 * Route jobs to same machines as SnappyData data nodes if the executor nodes are co-hosted on the same machines as the data nodes.
 Job for each partition tries to fetch only from same machine data store where possible.

-* Collocated joins: If the underlying tables are collocated partition-wise, and executor nodes are co-hosting SnappyData data nodes, then the column batches are fetched from local machines and the join itself is partition-wise and does not require any exchange.
+* Colocated joins: If the underlying tables are colocated partition-wise, and executor nodes are co-hosting SnappyData data nodes, then the column batches are fetched from local machines and the join itself is partition-wise and does not require any exchange.

 * Optimized column batch inserts like in the Embedded mode with job routing to same machines as data stores if possible.